MalekAnas/Experis_Assignment/README.md

 ## API endpoints guide
 User can reach to these endpoints by requesting the following URL: http://localhost:8080/api/phone_book
-- "/" or " " will return all phone books.
+- "/" will return all phone books.
 - "/create" accepts POST requests that creates a new phone book.
+Requires the following parameters in the request body.
    ~~~json
    {
 	 "name":"Leo Da Vinci Phone Book",